johncmunson/blog/README.md

 1. Change the series widget to a collapsible list.
 If there are 5 or fewer posts, it should be open by default.
 If there are more than 5 posts, it should be closed by default.
 1. Authors page and posts by author
 1. Treat the first tag on a post as the "primary" tag, kinda how Quanta Magazine does it
-1. Improve the tertiary pages (posts by author, posts by tag, posts by series) by adding pagination, top read posts, etc.
+1. Improve the tertiary pages (posts by author, posts by tag, posts by series) by adding pagination, most read posts, on the /posts/tags/abc page add a small link back to the all tags page, etc.
 1. Swap anchor tags in markdown with next/link
 1. Comment system
 1. Increase line spacing in the body text